Group Life Insurance Through Work? What You Need To Know, Part 2

 Anytime you’re dealing with something as serious as life insurance, be thorough—perhaps even recruit the help of a trusted legal advisor—since little things can go wrong, even for an expert.
 Take care of your people after you’re gone.
 And be certain of it.

-To set up a free consultation with a certified elder law attorney, please call the Law Offices of Kreisher & Gregorowicz at (570) 784-5211.
+To set up a free consultation with a certified elder law attorney, please call Kreisher Marshall & Associates, LLC at (570) 784-5211.
 We take care of all issues on aging in Pennsylvania and have assisted many families with their estate planning.